akiharsha/EquiFit/README.md

 - Compare
   - Select multiple recommendations and click Compare to open `/compare?matches=…`

+### Admin Dashboard

+- Hidden route: `/admin`
+- Login with admin credentials (set via environment variables)
+- Manage internships: Add / Edit / Delete
+- Notes:
+  - The backend persists changes to `internships preprocessed 1.csv` (base columns only)
+  - JWT token is stored in `localStorage` on the admin page

 ### Optional Applicant ID

 - Enter an `Applicant ID` (e.g., `APP004`) on the form to backfill missing details from `preprocessed candidates 1.csv`